mikaoj/BSImagePicker/README.md

 ```
 # TODO's
 * Handle rotation - rotating the device will mess things up.
-* iPad - not tested on the iPad
+* iPad - not tested on an iPad, probably needs some tweaking
 * Edit - support for editing images in the preview view
 * Movies - for now only images are supported.
 Add support for movies as well
 * Performance - probably needs some tweaking to make it fly :)